LEARN HOW TO BE A MORE ENGAGED, EDUCATED AND EFFECTIVE ENVIRONMENTAL ADVOCATE!

 -

 Learn about the current issues impacting our local South Florida ecosystems from water flow to fire suppression to development.
-Discover how Climate Change impacts South Florida at the local level as an intensifier of our region
+Discover how Climate Change impacts South Florida at the local level as an intensifier of our region’s existing environmental challenges — from water quality to carbon sequestration.

 -